Aymenbenkhaled/flutter_apps/README.md

 This Projects contains many Simple screens and apps.
-Using Bloc (cubit) for state management.
+Using Bloc (cubit) for the state management/Shared Preferences(Saving data like dark and light mode data / ...).....
-Using Shared Preferences.

 * Basics Apps and screens:
       - Login screen
       - Messenger Screen